-There are no external exams for the course.
-All work is marked and moderated internally and sent for moderation with the exam bored.
+"This course had stretched my skills and talents as a performer.
+It has given me a greater, richer understanding of the world of performance; as well as giving me the technical skills to stage work is marked and moderated internally and sent for moderation with the exam bored.
 There is the possibility of completing further units.